hughgliderpilot/YearPlanner/README.md

 If you want to use elsewhere then you will need to modify the CLIENT_ID variable to match your own Google API Client ID so you can set it up with your domain name.

-There are only five files used:

-- index.html
-- about.html
-- plan01a.js
-- planstyle.css
-- yplogo.cio

 Year Planner uses jquery, googeapis, bootstrap, moment, bootstrap-datepicker